 Q. Is there internet access in the apartment housing?

-A. Internet is not included in the school housing, however is available for a nominal fee.
+A. Internet is not included in the school housing.
 A list of internet providers will be given upon request.

 Q. Will we be provided with a multi-entry/exit visa, so that we may travel to other countries during our time in Bahrain other than flying to home in the summers?